le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

 ## Model

 At top level we register a `context` of resources.
-The name context is given for a future scalability over the target specific resource, where we will allow to register only one.
+The name context is given for a future scalability over the target specific resource, where we will allow to register one by one as a context.

 The array below represent a total context description.